Top C# Interview Questions

 C#BoxingUnboxingNullable Types

 Boxing a nullable type boxes the underlying value if it has one; if null, it boxes to null.
 Unboxing requires type matching.
+Example:

 int? x = 10;